top of page

 HOLCOT & REYNOLDS WOOD

 All woodlands need active management to truly thrive and deliver the benefits that healthy woods offer.
 After years without active management, Holcot and Reynolds Woods have been in dire need of intervention.
-The Forest Trust has a 10-year management plan - approved by the Forestry Commission & following UK Forestry Standards, Natural England and Woodland Trust guidelines - which aims to boost woodland resilience to pests, disease and climate change while enhancing biodiversity.
+The Forest of Marston Vale Trust has a 10-year management plan - approved by the Forestry Commission & following UK Forestry Standards, Natural England and Woodland Trust guidelines - which aims to boost woodland resilience to pests, disease and climate change while enhancing biodiversity.

 GetImage-5.ashx.png.jpeg

-WORK DONE SO FAR
+WORK DONE

 The Forest team have coppiced the woodland, cutting back branches, shoots and removing dead wood as an essential step one in the plan.
 This allows sunlight to reach the forest floor, stimulating the tree’s growth and encouraging wildflowers, grasses and shrubs to grow.
 As a result insects, birds and mammals will have been able to move in to former dead zones, creating a richer ecosystem.